Albany Personal Injury Lawyer

 Bringing a Valid Personal Injury Claim in Albany

 If you suffered harm because of another person’s reckless actions, you deserve compensation for the injury and losses you sustained.
 However, before you can collect this money, you must first prove that the other party was responsible for the accident and the injuries that resulted.
-To do this, you need to show that your injuries resulted from their intentional or negligent acts.
+To do this, you need to show that your injuries resulted from intentional or negligent acts.

 To prove that the at-fault party was negligent, you need to demonstrate: